\'Ez fields

-Note that a field extension $L/K$ induces an $\Sa L$-embedding if and only if $L/K$ is regular.
+Note that a field extension $L/K$ induces an $\Sa L$-embedding if and only if $K$ is relatively algebraically closed in $L$.
 The $\Sa L$-theory of fields has a model companion.
-A characteristic zero field is existentially closed as an $\Sa L$-structure if and only if $K$ is $\pac$ and $\omega$-free~\cite[27.2.3]{field-arithmetic}.
-It follows that any field has a regular extension which is $\pac$ and $\omega$-free, hence Frobenius.
+A characteristic zero field is existentially closed as an $\Sa L$-structure if and only if $K$ is $\pac$ and $\upomega$ -free~\cite[27.2.3]{field-arithmetic}.
+It follows that any characteristic zero field has a regular extension which is $\pac$ and $\upomega$ -free, hence Frobenius.

 \meno We know very little about general model complete fields.
 All known model complete fields are large.
 Macintyre has asked if a model complete field is bounded and Koenigsmann has conjectured that a bounded field is large~\cite[p.~496]{JK-slim}.